BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.12.6 =

+* Bugfix: Fixed a fatal error that could happen in some environments when manually entering values for rent (string to float conversion wasn't happening)

 = 0.12.5 =

 * Adding prefixed versions of the shortcodes (unprefixed to be removed as soon as a few sites are updated)